donbright/piliko/README.md

 Basic principle
 ===============

-The Rational numbers, unlike finite floating point numbers, are closed under addition, subtraction, multiplication, and division.
+The Rational numbers implemented with Big Integers, unlike finite floating point numbers, are closed under addition, subtraction, multiplication, and division.
 This makes them uniquely suited to geometry, as many geometry packages have proven (including CGAL and LEDA).
 Why?
 Because many of the basic geometry operations, including scale, translate, boolean, intersection, etc, are doable in algebra using only plus, minus, multiply, and divide.

 Therefore no approximation is required to perform these basic operations, which means the issue of floating-point error disappears.